- This event has passed.

 We hope you’ll be inspired to keep our invasive species work moving forward by learning how to map invasive plants—an activity that turns out to be very compatible with social distancing!

 Invasive plants pose a threat to our favorite outdoor spaces.
 Although it can seem like an overwhelming problem to tackle, one easy way for anyone to help is to learn how to identify invasive plants in our part of the state.

 This year, St. Croix-Red Cedar Cooperative Weed Management Area is teaming up with Wisconsin First Detector Network to provide citizen science workshops for local volunteers, landowners, and land managers!

 Attendees will learn how to identify common and priority invasive plants in northwestern Wisconsin and how to use the Great Lakes Early Detection Network (GLEDN) app to help map infestations.
-A portion of the evening will be spent outside at the Research Station property to practice invasive plant identification and to map invasive plants on the property.

 Attendees will leave with new knowledge of plants to look for and tools for mapping invasive plants.
 St. Croix-Red Cedar CWMA representatives will also share opportunities for attendees to help with invasive plant mapping efforts in priority areas within their 5-county region (Barron, Burnett, Polk, St. Croix, Washburn).

 Due to current COVID-19 restrictions, we are no longer able to hold our Invasive Species Citizen Science Workshops in person on April 30th (Spooner) and May 1st (Willow River State Park).